sarah-dennis/Stokes-Reynolds/README.md

 	solver.fd_adj_solve(N, plot=plots_on)       		# finite difference solution to velocity-adjusted Reynolds equation solver.fd_pert_solve(N, order=4, plot=plots_on)      # finite difference solution to perturbed Reynolds equation, (choose order = 0, 2, or 4)

+OTHER IMPORTANT FILES FOR REYNOLDS SOLVER:
+-- reyn_control.py : solver calls and plotting functions, main functionality for reyn_run.py
+-- reyn_examples.py : all example geometries, see how args are defined for each example

 #---------------------------------------------------------------------------------------------------------------------